Common Autism Myths: 14 Misconceptions About Autism Debunked

 Myth: Autistic people are More Violent Than the General Population.

-In reality, aggression can result from sensory overload or emotional distress—experiences that can affect anyone.
+In reality, aggression can result from sensory overload or emotional distress, which are experiences that can affect anyone.

-Though sensory overload and emotional distress may be more common among autistic individuals, they do not act violently out of malice nor pose an increased threat to society.
+Even though sensory overload and emotional distress may be more common among autistic individuals, they do not act violently out of malice nor pose an increased threat to society.
+There is no conclusive evidence that autistic people are more likely to be violent than allistic (non-autistic) individuals.

 Myth: Autistic Individuals Are All Savants.